AreaLayer/BitGuard-Android/README.md

 BitGuard is a wallet based Iris wallet with focus in:

--Mint, send and receive (RGB 20/RGB 21)
+- Mint, send and receive (RGB 20/RGB 21)

--Lightning Network support (LNP from LNP-BP Association)
+- Lightning Network support (LNP from LNP-BP Association)

--UTXO (blinded)
+- UTXO (blinded)

--Fees for Mint RGB20 /RGB21
+- Fees for Mint RGB20 /RGB21

 - Price Feed (BTC/USDT)